-Travel restrictions for individuals from specific countries will start on January 1, 2026.
-News reports also say that USCIS has stopped approving most immigration benefits for individuals from these countries.
-The countries are Angola, Antigua and Barbuda, Benin, Burkina Faso, Cote d’Ivoire, Dominica, Gabon, The Gambia, Malawi, Mali, Mauritania, Niger, Nigeria, Palestine, Senegal, South Sudan, Syria, Tanzania, Tonga, Zambia, and Zimbabwe.
-This news is in addition to announcements affecting individuals from 19 other countries earlier this month.
+There are new travel restrictions for individuals from specific countries.
+USCIS has stopped approving most immigration benefits for individuals from these countries, including asylum, green cards, and work permit renewals.
+The countries are Afghanistan, Angola, Antigua and Barbuda, Benin, Burkina Faso, Burma (Myanmar), Burundi, Chad, the Republic of Congo, Cote d’Ivoire, Cuba, Dominica, Equatorial Guinea, Eritrea, Gabon, the Gambia, Haiti, Iran, Laos, Libya, Malawi, Mali, Mauritania, Niger, Nigeria, Palestine, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Syria, Tanzania, Togo, Tonga, Turkmenistan, Venezuela, Yemen, Zambia, and Zimbabwe.

 The Supreme Court agreed to hear arguments about whether the birthright citizenship Executive Order is legal, as part of a lawsuit called Barbara v.
 Trump.
 The Supreme Court will probably decide this issue by early July 2026.
 Today, all babies born in the U.S. are U.S. citizens.